testem/testem/README.md

 * [Jenkins TAP plugin](https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin) - I've added [detailed instructions](https://github.com/airportyh/testem/blob/master/docs/use_with_jenkins.md) for setup with Jenkins.
 * [TeamCity TAP plugin](https://github.com/pavelsher/teamcity-tap-parser)

-It is recommended to use [PhantomJS](http://www.phantomjs.org/) with Testem in CI mode - in which case it is automatically launched.
-More on PhantomJS below.

 #### Command line options

 To see all command line options for CI, do